Indians hit 4 HRs, bullpen hangs on for 8-6 win vs. Astros

 The game started an hour late because of rain.

 Altuve tripled to center off McAllister with one out in the seventh and scored on Correa's groundout to cut Houston's deficit to one run at 7-6.
-But Brantley homered in the bottom of the inning to make it a two-run game again.
+But Brantley homered in the bottom of the inning to make it a two-run game again and extending his hitting streak to 15 games.

 TEMPERS FLARE